Gowerlabs/lumomat/README.md

 ```

+## Channel saturation and frame errors

+In common with most systems, it is possible for channels to become saturated owing to subject movement following the setting of optical source powers.
+The multiplexing strategy employed by LUMO is such that saturated channels may appear to have a *lower* signal than when unsaturated.
+To determine if a channel is saturated, consult the appropriate entry in the `chn_sat` field of the `LumoData` object.
+Recent versions of the LUMO software will provide a saturation indication for every channel, for every frame, in which case the `chn_sat` field will have the dimensions `no. frame x no. channels`.
+Older versions of the software may only indicate if a channel is saturated at any time during the recording.

+In rare circumstances, high CPU or USB load on the acquisition computer may interrupt communication with LUMO.
+Recent versions of the LUMO software will tolerate small interruptions without terminating a recording, but the resultant frames should be excluded from analysis.
+To determine if a frame should be excluded, check for a non-zero entry in the `err_cnt` field of the `LumoData` object.

 ## SNIRF output

 The [SNIRF file format](https://github.com/fNIRS/snirf) is a recent specification supported directly by a number of modern analysis tools such as [MNE-NIRS](https://github.com/mne-tools/mne-nirs), [Fieldtrip](https://www.fieldtriptoolbox.org/), [Homer3](https://github.com/BUNPC/Homer3), and [NIRS-toolbox](https://github.com/huppertt/nirs-toolbox).